joeferner/node-http-mitm-proxy/README.md

   * port - The port or named socket to listen on (default: 8080).
   * host - The hostname or local address to listen on.
   * sslCaDir - Path to the certificates cache directory (default: process.cwd() + '/.http-mitm-proxy')
-  * silent - if set to true, nothing will be written to console (default: false)
   * keepAlive - enable [HTTP persistent connection](https://en.wikipedia.org/wiki/HTTP_persistent_connection)
   * timeout - The number of milliseconds of inactivity before a socket is presumed to have timed out.
 Defaults to no timeout.
   * httpAgent - The [http.Agent](https://nodejs.org/api/http.html#http_class_http_agent) to use when making http requests.
 Useful for chaining proxys. (default: internal Agent)